bitnom/vendorpy/README.md

 git push origin main
 ```

-You are now ready to start development on your project!
 The CI/CD pipeline will be triggered when you open a pull request, merge to main, or when you create a new release.

 To finalize the set-up for publishing to PyPI, see [here](https://fpgmaas.github.io/cookiecutter-uv/features/publishing/#set-up-for-pypi).